ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 Dear reader, I apologize for the sudden surge of click-bait writing style, but this will likely be a long post, anyhow...

 Writing tests is difficult, even for seasoned developers.
 However, writing tests first with TDD is actually easier but also requires a strong shift of mindset.
+In this bit we are going to focus mostly on unit tests.
+Reminder the features of good unit-tests are: _fast, deterministic, reproducible, decoupled from implementation details_.

 1. Most people advocating for the practice of TDD will repeat that it is an acquired skill, one that you need to train regularly.
     It will take you time and practice to master it.